 “How did you know that?”
 Kanna asked, newly perplexed.

 The priestess gave her an enigmatic look.
-“I saw you twitch—but also, I can tell where she is most of the time if she’s close enough.
+“I saw you twitch—but also, I can tell where she is if she’s close enough.
 Call it a sixth sense.”

 “Because you’re a priestess?”